Thursday, January 13, 2011

 University Square Shopping Center / Legacy Point

 A still-standing reminder of what the center was.
 All but one was gone as of this when this photo was taken in 2012 with my old cell phone camera.
 The Junction pulled out in summer of 2012 and was replaced by "Piranha Fitness Studio".
-There's a smaller sign signed as Legacy Point closer to IHOP.
+At the time, there was a smaller sign signed as Legacy Point closer to IHOP.

 This used to be one of the more popular posts on this blog and to this day, the picture of the closed Albertsons (since demolished) is used as the Facebook header.
-The old Albertsons (or Skaggs Alpha Beta, or however it is remembered) is a topic in itself, which is covered at this page now.
+When I first made this post back in 2011 the whole thing looked WILDLY different and with Hurricane Harry's closure in December 2024 and impending demolition I have to reformat everything again and give it a different look.

-For years (since approximately 1991, if I recall correctly), there was a little Cajun food place called Hebert's Cajun Food.
+Going on a tour of the old configuration (featuring my old cell phone camera, which is why the photos here look a bit weird), for years (since approximately 1991, if I recall correctly), there was a little Cajun food place called Hebert's Cajun Food.
 It wasn't that cheap, but it was fast, delicious, and worth it: much like a food truck.
-It closed on June 15th, 2012 with more pictures (not mine) here, and later moved to a variety of locations, including Village Foods for about a year.
-They later built a short-lived physical location in downtown Caldwell, and the latest location is operating of the Buc-ee's in Brazoria.
+It closed on June 15th, 2012 with more pictures (not mine) here, and later moved to a variety of locations, including Village Foods for about a year, a short-lived physical location in Caldwell, and as of this writing, operating in Coldspring, Texas.

 There was also a coffee shop, "Java Jitters" just directly across it, which was a small shack operated by the same owners of Hebert's (the same guy ran both shacks, but obviously never simultaneously).
 Never went to it, it was only open in the mornings.
 The addresses of Hebert's and Java Jitters were 727 University Drive and 729 University Drive, respectively.
 You can see my pictures below.